kawansoft/aceql-http-client-python/README.md

 Some working environments (Intranet, etc.) require that the client user authenticates himself without a password.
 Thus, it is not possible for this users to authenticate though the AceQL client SDK.

 In this case, you may use directly the native HTTP [login](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-6.4-user-guide-api.md#login) API to authenticate the users and retrieve the `session_id` returned by the API.
-Then pass the value of the `session_id` to the `password` and "tell" to `connect` that the `password` is to be used as a  `session_id`.
+Just pass the value of the `session_id` to the `ConnectionOptions` instance, along with a `None` `password` to `connect`.

 ```python
 import aceql